eriktuck/ei-dev/docs/development/virtual-environments.md

 Here's a quick workflow reference for setting up and working with virtual environments:

 1. Open an Anaconda Prompt window
-2. Create the environment: `conda create <name-of-environment>`
+2. Create the environment: `conda create -n <name-of-environment>`
 3. Activate the environment:  `conda activate <name-of-environment>`
 4. Install necessary packages:  `conda install -c conda-forge <package-name>` (Check Anaconda's [package repo]( https://anaconda.org/anaconda/repo ) for the correct channel to install from)

 5. Build your project
 6. If you need to deactivate the environment, use `conda deactivate` or `conda activate base` to go back to the base environment (both have the same result).

 For packages not on Anaconda's package repo, you may need to install pip before using a `pip install` command.
+Once you start using `pip`, don't go back to using `conda` to install packages.

 ### Sharing virtual environments